 With its refreshing flavour profile and versatile texture, Mint Raita can cross culinary boundaries and add a delightful twist to a variety of international dishes.

 Take the Greek Gyro, for instance.
-Traditionally served with a yogurt-based Tzatziki sauce, you could swap that out with Mint Raita for an Indian-inspired variation.
+Traditionally served with a yoghurt-based Tzatziki sauce, you could swap that out with Mint Raita for an Indian-inspired variation.

 Mint Raita can also make a flavourful addition to Mexican cuisine.
 Imagine a burrito or a taco generously topped with a dollop of Mint Raita instead of sour cream.
 The cool, refreshing raita complements the spicy Mexican flavours, creating a fusion of flavours that’s unique and delicious.